frctl/fractal/docs/project-settings.md

 ## Overview

-Every Fractal project needs a file called `fractal.js` located in it's root directory.
+Every Fractal project that uses the [command-line interface](/docs/commands/overview.md) needs a file called `fractal.js` located in it's root directory.
 This file is used to import the Fractal module and then to set application-level configuration options as required.

 Config values can be set using `fractal.set(key, value)`.
 The `key` argument can be a dot notation path in order to set nested values.
 For example: